Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

 4. Join Proofreading Groups and attend Proofreading Seminars

-Try to join one-day seminar in your areas or live webinar teaching some of the Proofreading tips, tips on using editing software, and to write Proofreading remarks, etc.
+Try to join one-day seminars in your area or live webinars teaching some of the proofreading tips, tips on using editing software, and to write proofreading remarks, etc.

-These seminars or webinar will also be effective for people who are out of practice or not doing any editing work after graduation.
+These seminars or webinars will also be effective for people who are out of practice or not doing any editing work after graduation.

-In these Facebook groups, you may also find few clients for book editing or for editing some other documents, articles, etc.
+In these Facebook groups, you may also find new clients for book editing or for editing some other documents, articles, etc.

 This will help you gain some experience and you will have exposure to new people and you will learn new techniques.

-P.S: People usually try to pitch their product or services in these kinds of seminars and webinar.
+P.S: People usually try to pitch their product or services in these kinds of seminars and webinars.
 So don’t fall for such products and services at the initial stage.

-5. Become Intern of some Professional Book Editor
+5. Become an Intern of a Professional Book Editor

-Working with some professional book editor is the best and easy way to get editing experience.
+Working with a professional book editor is the best and easy way to get editing experience.

 Many professional editors have an assistant or some intern to look after their work.
 So you can also apply to some professional editors and become their intern or assistant.

-Professional editors work with the big-big publishing house.
-So you can also see the work of some famous authors there.
+Professional editors work with the big publishing houses.
+So you may see the work of famous authors there too.

 And even you can work independently with some authors at some point in time.

-This is because those high profile editors take many projects and they may give you some of the projects to work on them.
+This is because those high profile editors take many projects and they may give you some of their projects when they don’t have time.

 6. Becoming Freelance Book Editor